ceardach/dbscripts/README.txt

 Other changes made and stored in the production database will be lost.
 Additionally, user data is not preserved in development after a merge.

-Manually, the developer will first bring the merged and production databases to have the same structure as the development database (for the data we're concerned with, anyways) by loading each database into MySQL, accessing the site through a web browser, running update.php and importing the content types in ./databases/content_types.
+If any updated module created a schema change to content or user tables, then you must bring the last-merge and production to have the same structures as the development database, by loading each database into MySQL, accessing the site through a web browser, running update.php, and then dumping the database.
+If there were no changes made to content or user tables, then you may proceed directly with the merge.

 NOTE: To ensure there is no conflict between development database and
       production database, the table structures must be the same for all three